 I like this idea.
 It helps to break up the large open space.

 (7) Don’t underestimate the restaurant side of the operation.

-Although you can start a tab at the bar, Brewers at 4001 Yancey will also offer full table service (expect a ton of servers) and a restaurant-style kitchen operation.
-The menu is legit — it’ll have everything from smoked salmon to BBQ plates.
+Although you can start a tab at the bar, Brewers at 4001 Yancey offers full table service (expect a ton of servers) and a restaurant-style kitchen operation.
+The menu is legit — it has everything from smoked salmon to BBQ plates.

 They’ve hired Drew Ward as their executive chef.
 Drew’s worked in the kitchens of Jim Noble (Rooster’s, King’s Kitchen) and Frank Scibelli (YAFO, Mama Ricotta’s, Paco’s Tacos and Midwood).
 I asked Frank about Drew and he shared with me that Drew is talented.

-(8) Brewers at 4001 Yancey will have a 120-person private event space available for rent with its own patio connected by a garage door.
+(8) Brewers at 4001 Yancey has a 120-person private event space available for rent with its own patio connected by a garage door.

 (9) Expect Lower South End to continue to boom and become a go-to party district in Charlotte.

-Brewers at 4001 Yancey will join a neighborhood already booming with entertainment and drinking options, including Olde Mecklenburg Brewery, Queen Park Social, Sugar Creek Brewing Company, Doc Porter’s Distillery, The Broken Spoke, GoodRoad Cider Works and Charlotte’s biggest escape room, Escape Tactic.
+Brewers at 4001 Yancey joins a neighborhood already booming with entertainment and drinking options, including Olde Mecklenburg Brewery, Queen Park Social, Sugar Creek Brewing Company, Doc Porter’s Distillery, The Broken Spoke, GoodRoad Cider Works and Charlotte’s biggest escape room, Escape Tactic.